freedesktop/spice-libcacard/README.md

 reader running in a guest virtual machine.

-It implements DoD CAC standard with separate pki containers (compatible coolkey), using certificates read from NSS.
+It implements DoD CAC standard with separate pki containers (compatible with coolkey and OpenSC), using certificates read from NSS.

 For more information and API documentation, read the docs/libcacard.txt file.